limoka/CommonAPI/Config/README.md

 This library is still under development.

 ## Changelog
+### v1.5.3
+- Fix errors when model index is much bigger than maximum used by game.
 ### v1.5.2
 - Added UINumberPickerExtension for picking signal together with a value.
 ### v1.5.1